iptch/2024-fall-architectural-katas/ADR/ADR-024-caching-of-resumes.md

 ## Decision:

 Denied, we prefer the load over the memory cost.
-Should the load on Candidate service ever be a bottleneck, the ADR should be considered again.
+Should the load on Job candidate service ever be a bottleneck, the ADR should be considered again.